hackalog/hackalog.github.io/_posts/2021-05-25-git-friendly-catalog.md

 ---
 layout: post
 title: Making a git-friendly Catalog Format
-date: 2020-06-03
+date: 2021-05-25
-categories: [python, reproducibility, easydata]
+categories: [python, reproducibility, easydata, git]
 excerpt: API Lessons learned from a year of building (and using) Easydata
 ---
 TL;DR: API Lessons learned from a year of building (and using) Easydata